 How might your display be useful?

 - Play the full 24 rounds of the game.
-As the number of cubes in the bag reduces the students’ chances of correctly predicting increases to the point that one the last draw they should be certain of the outcome.
+As the number of cubes in the bag reduces, the students’ chances of correctly predicting increases to the point that on the last draw they should be certain of the outcome.
+Students can play this game with a buddy to provide scaffolding if required.

 Watch for the following behaviour from your students: